fiznool/backbone.basicauth/README.md

 You can set Basic Authentication credentials in two ways:

  - Directly on the model/collection `url` property.
- - Via a separate model/collection property: `basicAuthCredentials`.
+ - Via a separate model/collection property: `credentials`.

 ### URL mode